Ma mie Rosette: Synopsis: London version

-The London magazine The Ludgate Monthly printed this summary of the plot of the London version in 1892:
+The magazine The Ludgate Monthly, published in London, printed this summary of the plot of the London version in 1892:

 The rising of the curtain discloses a farmhouse scene – harvesters hard at work finishing their labours; the last load of corn expected home, and the nuptials of Rosette and Vincent about to be celebrated.
 The King, Henri of Navarre, happens to be hunting in the neighbourhood and stops to refresh himself at the village inn.
 Rosette hands him a bowl of milk the King, recognising in her his little playmate and sweetheart of younger days, invites her to his chateau.
 Vincent is jealous and offers himself as a soldier, and Rosette swoons away.
 Rosette dreams a dream, and Scene 1 of Act ii shows us her dream: How the King gives a grand ball in her honour, creates her a Marquise, and loads her with jewels and honours; her lover, who has gained renown in the wars, returns, but is hurried away by the King to leave his path clear.
 Corisandre, another love of the King's, jealous of her rival, informs Vincent, who, surprising the King and Rosette, challenges the King.
 Scene 2, Act ii finds us where Act i. left us.
 Vincent has just been accepted as a soldier and is supporting Rosette, who has swooned away.
 She begs him not to go to the wars on account of her dream; he asks the King to release him from his newly acquired duties and give him permission to return to his gardener's toil.
 This, His Majesty grants, blesses the happy and blushing pair – tableau, curtain.